labarilem/npmfix/README.md

 ## How it works

-Usually these weird issues are caused by package cache corruption or *package-lock.json* file corruption.
+Usually these issues are caused by package cache corruption or *package-lock.json* file corruption.
 Npmfix fixes these issues with a simple algorithm:

 1. Continue only if the current folder has a *package.json* file